UHDanke/gd_docs/bugs/bugs.md

 On-load triggers like Link Visible and UI have effect lines when placed on the timeline, despite activating only when the level loads.
 ![image](https://github.com/user-attachments/assets/23007373-16ab-4cac-a4c7-66689abd4378)

+## [2.207] Triggers that do not display their target ID

+The following triggers, mostly added in 2.2, do not display any target IDs even though they should:
+- Re-Target Advanced Follow
+- Area (Move, Scale, Rotate, Tint, Fade)
+- Edit Area (Move, Scale, Rotate, Tint, Fade)
+- Area Stop
+- Time
+- Time Event
+- Time Control
+- Item Edit
+- Item Persist
+- Static Camera
+- Event
+- Toggle Block
+- Enter Effect (Move, Scale, Rotate, Tint, Fade)
+- Enter Stop

+The following triggers which spawn on either true or false only display one target ID, when they should display both true / false:
+- Item Compare
+- Instant Collision

 # Collisions